yupswing/akifox-asynchttp/README.md

            var fingerprint:String = response.fingerprint;

-           // The immutable request object relative to this response var request:AsyncHttpRequest = response.request;
+           // The immutable request object relative to this response var request:HttpRequest = response.request;

            // Time elapsed from request start to response end var time:Float = response.time;

            // The URL fetched (after all HTTP 30x redirections)
-           // (Usually is the same as request.url) var url:String = response.urlString;
+           // (Usually it is the same as request.url) var url:String = response.urlString;

            // The guessued filename for the URL requested